Not sure what to do in Istanbul in 4 days? Worry not.

 Built between 1609 to 1619 during the Ottoman empire, the Blue Mosque is a current-day functioning mosque that attracts numerous visitors and worshippers.
 You must be wondering, why is the Blue Mosque called the Blue Mosque?
 Its exterior isn’t blue at all.

-The Blue Mosque earned its name from the 20,000 blue handmade tiles that are used to decorate the interior of the Mosque.
+This Istanbul attraction earned its name from the 20,000 blue handmade Iznik tiles that are used to decorate the interior of the Mosque.
+There are also plenty of gorgeous stained glass windows that make this Istanbul mosque so majestic.

 The Blue Mosque is completely free to enter (just like all mosques in Turkey), but visitors must dress appropriately.
 We will talk more about the dress code for mosques down below.
 You also cannot visit during prayer times, which we will also discuss more below.